Is that a suitcase? This is my depressed face. |

 After much conversation, picture taking, and running, we made it to the end where we were greeted by our finish line TNT cheering squad and awarded "medals" for completing the longest run of the season.

-don't know what do to with them in a picture
+More picture taking advice: do not put your hands awkwardly on your hips because you don't know what do to with them in a picture by yourself. |

 After this run, I listened to my legs, and they told me "we feel great, thanks for not abusing us today!"
 Which is pretty amazing after a 19.26 mile run--yep that 18-19 miles I was aiming for, blew them out of the water.
 And so, after a very tasty BBQ put on by some fellow teammates, I went home feeling pretty great.